alxschwrz/ros-publisher-rl-policy/README.md

 # ros-publisher-rl-policy
-a pretty specific publisher script for publishing action on a ros topic
+a pretty specific publisher script for publishing action on a ros topic.

+WIP!